 If you have swimmer's ear, your natural defenses have been overwhelmed.
-Conditions that can weaken your ear's defenses and promote bacterial growth include:
+The conditions that often play a role in infection include:

-Factors that may increase your risk of swimmer's ear include:
+Factors that can increase the risk of swimmer's ear include:

 Swimmer's ear usually isn't serious if treated promptly, but complications can occur.

 - Temporary hearing loss.
-You may experience muffled hearing that usually gets better after the infection clears up.
+You might have muffled hearing that usually gets better after the infection clears.

 - Long-term infection (chronic otitis externa).
 An outer ear infection is usually considered chronic if signs and symptoms persist for more than three months.
-Chronic infections are more common if there are conditions that make treatment difficult, such as a rare strain of bacteria, an allergic skin reaction, an allergic reaction to antibiotic eardrops, or a combination of a bacterial and fungal infection.
+Chronic infections are more common if there are conditions that make treatment difficult, such as a rare strain of bacteria, an allergic skin reaction, an allergic reaction to antibiotic eardrops, a skin condition such as dermatitis or psoriasis, or a combination of a bacterial and a fungal infection.

 - Deep tissue infection (cellulitis).
-Rarely, swimmer's ear may result in the spread of infection into deep layers and connective tissues of the skin.
+Rarely, swimmer's ear can spread into deep layers and connective tissues of the skin.

-- More widespread infection.
-If swimmer's ear develops into necrotizing otitis externa, the infection may spread and affect other parts of your body, such as the brain or nearby nerves.
+- More-widespread infection.
+If swimmer's ear develops into advanced skull base osteomyelitis, the infection can spread and affect other parts of your body, such as the brain or nearby nerves.
 This rare complication can be life-threatening.

 Follow these tips to avoid swimmer's ear:

 - Keep your ears dry.
-Dry your ears thoroughly after exposure to moisture from swimming or bathing.
-Dry only your outer ear, wiping it slowly and gently with a soft towel or cloth.
-Tip your head to the side to help water drain from your ear canal.
-You can dry your ears with a blow dryer if you put it on the lowest setting and hold it at least a foot (about 0.3 meters) away from the ear.
+After swimming or bathing, tip your head to the side to help water drain from your ear canal.
+Dry only your outer ear, wiping it gently with a soft towel.
+You can safely dry your outer ear canal with a blow-dryer if you put it on the lowest setting and hold it at least a foot (about 0.3 meters) away from the ear.

 - At-home preventive treatment.
-If you know you don't have a punctured eardrum, you can use homemade preventive eardrops before and after swimming.
-A mixture of 1 part white vinegar to 1 part rubbing alcohol may help promote drying and prevent the growth of bacteria and fungi that can cause swimmer's ear.
-Pour 1 teaspoon (about 5 milliliters) of the solution into each ear and let it drain back out.
-Similar over-the-counter solutions may be available at your drugstore.
+If you know you don't have a punctured eardrum, you can use homemade preventive eardrops of 1 part white vinegar to 1 part rubbing alcohol.
+This solution promotes drying and helps prevent the growth of bacteria and fungi.
+Before and after swimming, pour 1 teaspoon (about 5 milliliters) of the solution into each ear and let it drain back out.
+Similar over-the-counter solutions might be available at your drugstore.